 Fungi & Community

-Fungi Freights offers an array of educational workshops and events revolved around mushrooms and their miraculous abilities.
+Fungi Freights offers an array of educational workshops and events revolved around mushrooms and sustainability.

 Fungi & Environment

 Fungi play a vital role in our environment, holding special relationships within the soil web.
 A big part of Fungi Freights is recognizing this concept and displaying its benefits.
 By studying Mycoremediation, the practice of using specific fungal strains to re-mediate contaminated or polluted soils, we can help bring "dead" soils back to life.

 Our Fungi Freight laboratory concentrates on culturing the finest mushroom species for medicinal, remedial and research purposes.

 The Fungi Studio dives into the creative realm of mushrooms and their bizarre nature.
 From fungal dyes to mycomaterials, we explore the role fungi play in creating sustainable, natural materials!